Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Neutron stars with CFLL quark cores

-Fig. \ref{fig2} also demonstrates that the scenario of the CFLL quark matter in NS agrees with the constraints on the speed of sound and dimensionless interaction measure of the NS matter.
+Fig. \ref{fig2} also demonstrates that the scenario of the CFLL quark matter in NS agrees with the constraints on the speed of sound and dimensionless interaction measure at the energy densities reached in NSs.
 These constraints were extracted from the astrophysical data based on the model agnostic statistical analysis at the 94 \% confidence level \cite{Altiparmak:2022bke,Marczenko:2022jhl}.
 The mentioned agreement is rather remarkable since unlike the present work the analysis from Refs. \cite{Altiparmak:2022bke,Marczenko:2022jhl} does not explicitly include the possibility of a first order phase transition.
 A possible phenomenological explanation may be related to an early quark deconfinement at an onset mass below the masses of the analyzed NSs.
 In this case all these astrophysical objects lay on the quark branch of the mass-radius relation and, thus, are weakly sensitive to the details of the deconfinement phase transition.
-It is also seen from Fig. \ref{fig2} that the speed of sound of the nonlocal NJL model is consistent with the perturbative QCD predictions \cite{Kurkela:2009gj,Fraga:2013qra,Gorda:2018gpy} at the energy densities above $\rm 10^5~MeV/fm^3$.
+It is also seen from Fig. \ref{fig2} that the speed of sound of the nonlocal NJL model is consistent with the perturbative QCD predictions \cite{Kurkela:2009gj,Fraga:2013qra,Gorda:2018gpy,Fernandez:2021jfr} at the energy densities above $\rm 10^5~MeV/fm^3$.
 In the case of the dimensionless interaction measure the agreement requires even larger $\varepsilon$.
-As discussed in Section \ref{sec3}, this is due to the impossibility to adjust the formfactor according to the perturbative QCD asymptotics of the speed of $c_S^2$ and $\delta$.
-A better agreement can be reached by the piecewise $g_{\bf k}$ being Gaussian at small momenta and behaving as $g_{\bf k}\propto\alpha_s/{\bf k}^2$ at large momenta \cite{Hell:2011ic,Kashiwa:2011td}.
+As discussed in Section \ref{sec3}, this is due to the impossibility to adjust the formfactor according to the perturbative QCD results on the behavior of $c_S^2$ and $\delta$ at asymptotically high densities.
+A better agreement can be reached by a piecewise $g_{\bf k}$ being Gaussian at small momenta and behaving as $g_{\bf k}\propto\alpha_s/{\bf k}^2$ at large momenta \cite{Hell:2011ic,Kashiwa:2011td}.